 She is a dedicated teacher and a graduate of the MaaSAE Girls Lutheran Secondary School, Monduli (TZ).
 She is committed to helping Hadzabe children succeed.

 Jeannette, aka "Mama Simba" or "Mama Kanga", is a longtime friend of the Hadzabe.

 She lived in the rural ward of Mang'ola in Northern Tanzania for many years.
-She currently resides in Tucson, AZ (USA) but remains actively engaged in community development projects with the Hadzabe
+She currently resides in Tucson, AZ (USA) but remains actively engaged in community development projects with the Hadzabe.

-Ibrahim is a researcher with experience in the fields of Prehistory, Archaeology, Anthropology, and Natural Resource Management.
+He has research experience in the fields of Prehistory, Archaeology, Anthropology, and Natural Resource Management.
 He holds MA degrees in Prehistory, Archaeology, and Rock art and Natural Resource Assessment and Management.